clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 This example shows how to build a bootable image containing the :command:`kernel-kvm`, :command:`os-core`, and the :command:`os-core-update` bundles from `Example 2: Create a simple mix`_.
-Make sure you complete that example before starting this one.
+Complete that example before starting this one.

 Underneath, mixer uses `clr-installer`_ to generate the image.